zahidraza/andon-system/android-app/README.md

     else
         Problem X for dField1 Y:Buyer Z was raised by you.
 MERCHANDISING:
-    Get All issues for which user is related to. for level3: filter issue with processingAt == 3 for level2: filter issue with processingAt >= 2 for level1: filter issue with processingAt >= 1 for level
+    Get All issue2s for which user is related to. for level3: filter issue2 with processingAt == 3 for level2: filter issue2 with processingAt >= 2
+    for level1: filter issue2 with processingAt >= 1
+    for level
         if fixAt != null : problem is fixed
             ProblemX of teamY:BuyerZ is resolved.